 The Company invests its excess cash in U.S. Treasury and agency securities and debt instruments of corporations and commercial obligations, which are classified as available-for-sale investments.
 These investments are carried at fair value and are included in the tables below.
 The Company evaluates securities with unrealized losses to determine whether such losses, if any, are due to credit-related factors.
-Realized gains and losses are calculated using the specific identification method and recorded as interest income or expense.
-The Company does not generally intend to sell the investments and it is not more likely than not that the Company will be required to sell the investments before recovery of their amortized cost bases, which may be at maturity.
+Realized gains and losses are calculated using the specific identification method and recorded in other income (expense) in the Company's condensed consolidated statement of operations and comprehensive loss.
+The Company does not intend to sell the investments and it is not more likely than not that the Company will be required to sell the investments before recover of their amortized cost basis.

-The aggregate market value, cost basis, and gross unrealized gains and losses of available-for-sale investments by security type, classified in marketable securities and long-term investments as of September 30, 2021 are as follows (in thousands):
+The aggregate market value, cost basis, and gross unrealized losses of available-for-sale investments by security type, classified in marketable securities and long-term investments as of March 31, 2022 and December 31, 2021 are as follows (in thousands):